sandialabs/wiretap/README.md

 ---

 Send these files and have the recipient import them into WireGuard to have access to everything in the Wiretap network!
-By default the routes (AllowedIPs) are copied over to the new client configs, but can be modified by the recipient as needed.
+By default the routes (AllowedIPs) are copied over to the new Client configs, but can be modified by the recipient as needed.

 ## Expose (Port Forwarding)